 logFormat:

-. console will print out each log entry on a single line
+The log format can be switched between console and ndjson.
+Console will print each log entry on a single line

-with the level and the server time:
+with the level and server time:

 [NOTICE] Wed, 21 Dec 2022 10:48:24 GMT: Server starting on http://127.0.0.1:8080